signalfx/splunk-otel-dotnet/docs/README.md

 ```

 The [splunk-otel-dotnet-install.sh](../splunk-otel-dotnet-install.sh) script
-downloads and installs the distrubtion.
+downloads and installs the distribution.
 It has to be invoked only once.
 It uses environment variables as parameters: